Histoplasmosis: Complications

-In absence of proper treatment and especially in immunocompromised individuals, complications can arise.
+In the absence of proper treatment, and especially in immunocompromised individuals, complications can arise.
 These include recurrent pneumonia, respiratory failure, fibrosing mediastinitis, superior vena cava syndrome, pulmonary vessel obstruction, and progressive fibrosis of lymph nodes.
 Fibrosing mediastinitis is a serious complication and can be fatal.
-Smokers with structural lung disease have higher probability of developing chronic cavitary histoplasmosis.
+People who smoke and people with structural lung disease have a higher probability of developing chronic cavitary histoplasmosis.

 After healing of lesions, hard, calcified lymph nodes can erode the walls of the airway, causing hemoptysis.

 Mechanisms

 H. capsulatum grows in soil and material contaminated with bird or bat droppings (guano).
 The fungus has been found in poultry-house litter, caves, areas harboring bats, and bird roosts (particularly those of starlings).
-The fungus is thermally dimorphic; in the environment, it grows as a brownish mycelium, and at body temperature (37°C in humans), it morphs into a yeast.
+The fungus is thermally dimorphic; in the environment, it grows as a brownish mycelium, and at body temperature (37 °C in humans), it morphs into a yeast.
 Histoplasmosis is not contagious but is contracted by inhalation of the spores from disturbed soil or guano.
 The inoculum is represented principally by microconidia.
 These are inhaled and reach the alveoli.
 In the alveoli, macrophages ingest these microconidia.
 They survive inside the phagosome.
 As the fungus is thermally dimorphic, these microconidia are transformed into yeast.
 They grow and multiply inside the phagosome.
-The macrophages travel in lymphatic circulation and can spread the disease to different organs.
+The macrophages travel in the lymphatic circulation and can spread the disease to different organs.

 Within the phagosome, the fungus has an absolute requirement for thiamine.
 Cell-mediated immunity for histoplasmosis develops within 2 weeks.
 If the patient has strong cellular immunity, macrophages, epithelial cells, and lymphocytes surround the organisms and contain them, and eventually calcify.
 In immunocompromised individuals, the organisms disseminate to different organs such as bone, spleen, liver, adrenal glands, and mucocutaneous membranes, resulting in progressive disseminated histoplasmosis.
 Chronic lung disease can manifest.